We hear a lot about the benefits of whole grains – so much so that you may find yourself wondering what, exactly, is a whole grain?

 Black rice, also known as forbidden rice, was named forbidden because in ancient China, the rice was so coveted and believed so nutritious that it was forbidden for all but royalty!
 This means you should definitely try this nutty, and chewy grain – the dark colour is a result of anthocyanin, which has antioxidant properties.

 Brown rice is white rice’s more nutritious sibling, with the bran and germ intact!
 Brown rice is nutty and chewy and is an easy replacement for white rice.

 Try this zesty vegan glory bowl with any type of rice!

 Quinoa was a staple of the Incas in the Andean region of South America.
 There are three main varieties of quinoa: red, white, or black.
 With a texture that is fluffy and crunchy, quinoa has a mild, nutty and pleasant flavour.
 Quinoa also contains all eight essential amino acids, and is a good source of iron and B vitamins.
 Try this nutty pea and quinoa bowl!

-If you’re looking for more whole grain recipes, check out Copeman Healthcare’s recipe page for more ways to use whole grains.
-If you have more questions about whole grains, or would like to book an appointment with a Copeman Healthcare Registered Dietitian, contact us today.
+If you’re looking for more whole grain recipes, check out our recipe page for more ways to use whole grains.
+If you have more questions about whole grains, or would like to book an appointment with one of our registered dietitians, contact us today.